Iubenda logo

 A GDPR data audit refers to a comprehensive evaluation of an organization’s data protection practices.
 The goal of this audit is to ensure compliance with the General Data Protection Regulation, introduced in 2018 to safeguard EU citizens’ data privacy rights.

 A GDPR data audit looks at an organization’s data handling processes, including collection, storage, transfer, and deletion.
-It should also examine whether the processing is really needed, and whether it is lawful.
+To meet GDPR audit requirements the audit process should also examine whether the processing is really needed, and whether it is lawful.
 In fact, the organization must adhere to the 7 GDPR principles such as lawfulness, purpose limitation and data minimization.

 During a GDPR audit, you will assess your organization’s data procedures, including your ability to satisfy the rights of data subjects, to handle a data breach or to have appropriate security measures in place for protecting the data.
 You might find some things to improve in order to be fully compliant!